Traynelis Lab

 Previously Published Studies

-We have historically worked on the following topics, including several recent publications.
-We continue to be interested in these areas, and collaborate with colleageus as well as perform some experimentation.
+We have previously worked on the multiple topics, and continue to be interested in these areas through multiple collaborations as well as some experimentation.

 Neuroinflammation Controls Microglial Expression of Cell Surface Receptors